KaQuMiQ/bielik/README.md

 ## Setup

 To setup the project please use `make venv` command.
 Python 3.12+ is required, you can specify path tu it by using additional argument `make venv PYTHON_ALIAS=path/to/python`.
+Default setup requires running Bielik using ollama.
+Make sure to activate virtual environment by using `. ./.venv/bin/activate`.

-Additionally mistralrs requires to have rust compiler installed.
+Alternatively you can use mistralrs to run the model.
+To do so you can install it manually or use additional `INSTALL_OPTIONS` parameter when preparing the environment `make venv INSTALL_OPTIONS=".[dev,mistralrs]"`.
+This setup requires to have rust compiler installed.
 You can install it by using `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` command.
-Make sure to activate virtual environment by using `. ./.venv/bin/activate`.

 ## Run